 Section 162(m) of the Internal Revenue Code limits the tax deductibility of certain compensation paid to our Chief Executive Officer and our three other named executive officers, other than our Chief Financial Officer, with the highest total compensation.
 This provision disallows the deductibility of certain compensation in excess of \$1 million per year unless it is considered performance-based compensation under the Internal Revenue Code.
-We have adopted policies and practices that are intended to take into account the maximum tax deduction possible under Section 162(m) of the Internal Revenue Code for our AIP payments, PSCAs and PSAs; however, there can be no guarantee that the IRS will agree on the amount of those deductions.
+We have adopted policies and practices that are intended to take into account the maximum tax deduction possible under Section 162(m) of the Internal Revenue Code for our AIP payments and PSAs; however, there can be no guarantee that the IRS will agree on the amount of those deductions.
 In addition, we may forgo any or all of the tax deduction if we believe it to be in the best long-term interests of our stockholders.
-Time-vested restricted stock units are not deemed "performance-based," and therefore are not tax deductible if the value at vesting, in combination with other non-performance-based compensation such as salary, exceeds \$1 million for an executive officer.
-For 2013, we expect that the following compensation will not be deductible: Mr. Noll, \$6,351,745; Mr. Evans, \$1,532,489; Mr. Nictakis, \$1,520,968; and Ms. Johnson, \$485,366.
+Time-vested RSUs are not deemed "performance-based," and therefore are not tax deductible if the value at vesting, in combination with other non-performance-based compensation such as salary, exceeds \$1 million for an executive officer.